The ERR_CONNECTION_RESET error is something we’ve seen many times. Recently, it hit one of our business sites during an important marketing campaign.

 Clear Your Browser’s Cache

-A popup will appear.
-You should check the box next to ‘Cached images and files.’
+In the popup window, check the box next to ‘Cached images and files.’

-If you’re using a different browser, then you can see our beginner’s guide on how to clear the browser cache in any browser.
+If you’re using a different browser, we’ve got you covered.
+Check out our beginner’s guide on how to clear your browser cache in any browser.

 Turn Off Experimental Chrome Features